suites-dev/suites/README.md

 ## What is Automock?

-**Automock is a TypeScript library designed to streamline the process of writing unit tests.** By automatically creating mock objects for class dependencies, Automock simplifies the setup of test environments, enabling developers to focus on writing test cases without the hassle of manually creating mocks.
+**Automock simplifies the process of writing unit tests by automatically creating mock objects for class dependencies, allowing developers to focus on writing test cases instead of manual mock setup.** It is specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, seamlessly integrating automatic mocking into your framework of choice.
+With Automock, you can effortlessly isolate and test individual components, improving the efficiency and reliability of your unit testing process.

 ## :package: Installation